 Several types of visitation schedules are available.
 These include:

-• Texas Standard Possession Order (SPO) – This is a default schedule that works well for many families.
+- Texas Standard Possession Order (SPO) – This default schedule works well for many families.
 It usually includes weekends, holidays, and extended summer time with the non-primary parent.

-• Supervised Visitation Texas – If one parent poses a risk, visits may happen under supervision.
-This can take place at a court-approved facility or with a neutral third party.
+- Supervised Visitation Texas – If one parent poses a risk, visits may happen under supervision.
+This can occur at a court-approved facility or with a neutral third party.

 Texas courts expect both parents to follow the plan closely.
 That’s where child visitation rights in Texas come into play.
 They are clearly defined to reduce conflict.